Caching strategies are tricky, so our Support Manager, Ryan Belisle, took some time to explain one way to use Static Caching to deliver a faster site.

 Now You Know

 As stated previously, this is only a temporary method and should not be used as your primary performance optimization strategy.
-For long-term solutions, check out our optimization guide, implement a CDN, or contact our Support Team to explore additional options such as hosting Magento, WooCommerce, or WordPress.
+For long-term solutions, check out our optimization guide, implement a CDN, or contact our Support Team to explore additional options such as hosting Magento, WooCommerce, or hosting WordPress.

 Or, check out Nexcess' managed WordPress packages to see how you can optimize your site’s performance.